Texture and composition of Titan's equatorial sand seas inferred from Cassini SAR data: Implications for aeolian transport and dune morphodynamics: Conclusions

 \section{Conclusions}

-Micro-wave backscatter function from Cassini SAR data has been derived and analyzed over the sand seas in the equatorial belt of Titan.
-First, we show that, backscatter function from inter-dunes is clearly distinguishable from the dune’s.
-This is reflecting a difference in composition and attenuation as well as surface roughness.
-Our findings are compatible with hyper-spectral observations from VIMS instruments.
-As demonstrated by a Markov chain Monte Carlo inversion, as opposed to the dunes, interdunes present a higher surface roughness, a slightly higher dielectric constant and stronger subsurface contribution.
-These properties reflect a thin sediment bed made of a mixture of fine and coarser grains over an icy crust polluted by organics.
-As for the dunes, our results confirm that the dunes are composed of organics uniquely and are very homoegenous at the gloabal scale.
-The surface roughness we derived is compatible with the presence of secondary bedforms, such as ripples and avalanches.
-The physical properties of the studied Titanian sand sea suggest that interdunes play as an armor layer in between the linear dunes.
-This may reflect a strongly different contribution in the sediment flux, as coarser grain would need higher shear stress to be moved, similarly to what is observed in Niger or China where linear dunes elongate along the resultant drift direction under a multi-directional wind regime.
-This resulting morphodynamics is therefore compatible with the elongating growth mechanism that has been proposed by \cite{Lucas2014a}.
-Indeed, unless current wind regime at Titan’s surface is bi-modal and purely symmetric which is unlikely due to non-circular orbit, topography, and albedo variations, one can expect a reorientation of dune crest between depleted and/or coarser inter-dunes case and the case of covered dense inter-dunes that can contribute to the linear dunes growth as observed in Rub' al Khali as well as in the northern hemisphere on Mars for instance.
-Additionally, the different dune shapes observed (e.g., raked linear dunes, star dunes, asymmetric barchans, see \cite{Radebaugh2013,Lucas2014a,Ewing2015} clearly suggest the presence of a complex wind regime at Titan’s equatorial region, again compatible with our results.
+Microwave backscatter functions have been derived from Cassini SAR data, processed (notably corrected from the speckle noise) and analyzed over the three major sand seas in the equatorial belt of Titan.
+First, we show that the backscatter function from the interdunes is clearly distinguishable from that of the dunes.
+This demonstrates a clear difference in composition, attenuation, and surface roughness.
+Our microwave analysis is fully consistent with hyperspectral observations from the VIMS instrument.
+As demonstrated by a Markov chain Monte Carlo inversion, interdunes have a higher surface roughness, a distinct relative permittivity and a stronger subsurface contribution than the dunes.
+These properties may reflect a thin and/or partial sediment bed of a mixture of fine and coarser grains over an icy crust interspersed with organics.
+Our results may confirm that the dunes are primary composed of organics and very homogeneous at the global scale.
+The bimodal surface roughness distribution we derived for the dunes is also compatible with the presence of secondary bedforms, such as ripples or avalanches.

+The derived physical properties of the three major Titanian sand seas suggest that interdunes may act as an armored surface composed of large grains over which the linear dunes may develop.
+As coarser grains would need higher shear stresses to be moved, this implies that dunes and interdunes significantly differ in their respective contribution to the total sediment flux: the sand of the dunes largely dominates the flux.
+Such a scenario would be similar to what is observed in Niger or China where linear dunes elongate along the resultant drift direction under a multi-directional wind regime over a sedimentary bed dominated by pebbles and boulders which are rarely mobilized by the winds.
+The resulting morphodynamics is therefore compatible with the elongating growth mechanism proposed by \cite{Lucas2014a}.